DirtyHarryLYL/HAKE-Action-Torch/README.md

 ### 4. Evaluation

-To get our reported result on HICO-DET, run
+To get our reported result on HICO-DET with COCO evaluator, run

 ```
 python get_map.py
 ```

+Other detection settings and V-COCO are coming soon!

 ## Pre-trained models

 For HICO-DET:

-For V-COCO: Comming soon!
+For V-COCO: Coming soon!

 ## Results